alien4cloud/alien4cloud.github.io/documentation/1.2.0/devops_guide/getting_started_with_tosca_component/getting_started_with_tosca_component.markdown

 The JDK component has 2 node types: `alien.nodes.JDK` and `alien.nodes.JavaSoftware`.

 * `alien.nodes.JDK` is the node which is responsible to install the JDK
-* `alien.nodes.JavaSoftware` is an abstract node to be extended by software which requires a JDK.
+* `alien.nodes.JavaSoftware` is an abstract node to be extended by softwares which require a JDK.

 ### The node_type structure